-The City of Irving has selected Pape-Dawson Engineers, Inc. for the North Delaware Creek Drainage Improvements multi-phased project.
-As part of the City’s Municipal Drainage Utility (MDU) Program, the North Delaware Creek project will reduce flood risk hazards and improve drainage conditions by expanding existing drainage channels.
+The City of Irving has selected Pape-Dawson Engineers for the multi-phased North Delaware Creek Drainage Improvements project.
+As part of the City’s Municipal Drainage Utility (MDU) Program, the North Delaware Creek project will reduce flood risk hazards and improve drainage conditions by expanding existing drainage channels and upgrading wastewater mains.

 “Pape-Dawson was selected for the North Delaware Creek project as our solution-based approaches and services were focused on the City’s immediate project and long-term program needs,” explained Cara Tackett, P.E.
 LEED AP Senior Vice President.
 “As we kick off this project, we will demonstrate our commitment to the City through our high-quality deliverables.”